philsturgeon/phil.tech/_posts/2015-02-15-php-void-much-ado-about-nothing.markdown

 }
 {% endhighlight %}

-If the Scalar Type Hints RFC passes (it's an insanely tight race on Sunday, 15th of Feburary 2015) then of course we'd get proper scalar return type hints for PHP 7 too, so it would look like this:
+If the Scalar Type Hints RFC passes (it's an insanely tight race on Sunday, 15th of February 2015) then of course we'd get proper scalar return type hints for PHP 7 too, so it would look like this:

 {% highlight php %}
 function life(): int {